 How much do customer service agents earn?

 The hours and pay also vary from company to company.
 Some will be full-time, others only hire part-time, and these companies almost always hire seasonal workers as well.
-Pay ranges from $8 per hour to $13 per hour.
+Pay ranges from $8 per hour to over $20 per hour.

 When you apply to any of these jobs, pay close attention to whether you will be an independent contractor or an employee.
 If you are an independent contractor, you will have to pay your own taxes.

 These are the most popular places that hire bilingual customer service representatives.

 - Back Office Betties

 - Dish Network

 You don’t necessarily need to be bilingual to tutor students in subjects like math or science.
 However, when it comes to foreign language classes, being bilingual will give you a massive advantage.